gamer4et/summarization-memory-helper/README.md

 - Update the summarization system prompt in `config/settings.yaml`.
 - Use a stronger OpenRouter model for summarization.

+### Test generation fails

+- Make sure the book has at least one `completed` recording.
+- Make sure completed chapters have non-empty transcriptions.
+- Check the OpenRouter API key and summarization model, because the test generator uses the summarization model.
+- Try generating fewer questions per chapter.

 ### Port 8000 is already in use

 Stop the other process or change the port mapping in `docker-compose.yml`.